nextstrain/ncov/narratives/ncov_draft.md

 # [Phylogenetic analysis](https://nextstrain.org/ncov/2020-01-23?d=tree)

-Here we present a maximum likelihood phylogeny of 24 strains of nCoV that have been publicly shared.
+Here we present a phylogeny of 24 strains of nCoV that have been publicly shared.
 Information on how the analysis was performed is available [in this GitHub repository](github.com/nextstrain/ncov).

 <br>